clean-code-craft-tcq-1/assignments/assert-for-confidence.md

 (another variant of 'to controller' and 'to email')

 1. Cover all of the code, if not already done.
+Minimize test code and avoid repetition in tests.
 Hint: If you cover all conditions of generic / abstract functionality first, you don't need to repeat the test at a specific level.